- How to announce the sale of your business.

 Exactly how you do this will depend on the existing company culture and your own management style, but being straightforward and clear with everyone will go a long way toward easing people’s minds.

-Clover is a plumbing, mechanical, and HVAC company that has served the Northern Virginia and Washington DC area since 1981.
-Acquira purchased Clover in late 2020 from the company’s founder Dan McGuire.
-Dan maintained a minority stake in the business and planned to stay with the company even after the sale.
+Acquira purchased an HVAC and plumbing business in late 2020 from the company’s founder.
+This owner, which we also refer to as the seller, maintained a minority stake in the business and planned to stay with the company even after the sale.

 Keep It Positive

-When the time came to announce the deal to Clover’s employees, the leadership teams from Acquira and Snowball flew to the company’s Virginia office to help share the news.
+When the time came to announce the deal to the company’s employees, the leadership teams from Acquira flew to its office to help share the news.

-Dan explained that, while many groups had approached him about acquiring Clover in the past, he turned them all down because they didn’t have the best interest of the company in mind.
-But when he met the people from Snowball, he could see that their culture aligned with Clover’s culture.
+The seller explained that, while many groups had approached him about acquiring his company in the past, he turned them all down because they didn’t have the best interest of the company in mind.
+But when he met the people from Acquira and our partners, he could see that their culture aligned with the company’s culture.
 He also told everyone that he would be staying on for a period.

 This example works when the previous owner plans on staying on as a partner.
 In the event that there’s no retention, the owner should simply explain that they sold the business.

-At Clover, after an uncomfortable silence, Dan began prodding people for questions – encouraging people to speak up and say what was on their minds.
+At the company, after an uncomfortable silence, the seller began prodding people for questions – encouraging people to speak up and say what was on their minds.